University Business Forum 2025

 - 10:25–10:40 Introduction and transition to thematic sessions (Tellus)

 - Keep the conversation going — join us at Tellus for hot coffee, cake, and great discussions!
-Choose your two favourite workshops on AI-powered human performance, and explore collaboration in research, innovation, and business.
+Choose your two favorite workshops on AI-powered human performance, and explore collaboration in research, innovation, and business.

-- 10:40–11:20 Short thematic sessions for focused discussions, part 1 (More information coming soon)
+- 10:40–11:20 Short thematic sessions for focused discussions, part 1

-- 11:20–12:00 Short thematic sessions for focused discussions, part 2 (More information coming soon)
+- 11:20–12:00 Short thematic sessions for focused discussions, part 2

 - 12:00–13:00 Lunch at Saalasti Hall